 Pet-friendly South Florida Gives Your Pooch the VIP Treatment

 Believe it or not, this southern Florida city is a great dog-friendly vacation spot.
 You’ll find a variety of pet-friendly accommodations to choose from, like the Epic and the Surfcomber.
 These properties don’t impose restrictions on dog breed or size and simply ask you to sign a waiver confirming your dog will be on its best behavior – and that you’ll be responsible for any damages.

 It’s no surprise to find quite a few Miami restaurants welcome patrons with pets – as expected, for patio dining only.
 You can also bring your pup along for a walk as you explore the city.
 Stroll through Wynwood Art District and stage an impromptu photo shoot among the murals.

 You can’t bring your dog on every beach in the Miami area, but there are quite a few that do welcome four-legged friends.
 Bark Beach at North Shore Open Space Park and Flamingo Bark Park are two of the more well-loved in the area, but there are others to explore if you’re looking to let your pup burn off some energy.

-Stock Island is just 15 minutes from Key West, but it is worlds away!
-On Stock Island, you’ll find plenty of pet-friendly restaurants, tiki bars and of course, marinas.
+Another great dog-friendly vacation spot in Florida is Stock Island.
+This island is just 15 minutes from Key West, but it is worlds away!
+On Stock Island, you'll find plenty of dog-friendly restaurants, Tiki bars and of course, marinas.
 One of our favorite hangouts, when we visit the Florida Keys by boat, is Stock Island Village Marina.